PMitura/smiles-neural-network/README.md

 ## Synopsis

-This is neural network for predicting properties of molecules based on their SMILES representation, built on [Keras](https://github.com/fchollet/keras) framework.
+This project implements recurrent neural network for predicting properties of molecules based on their SMILES representation Powered by [Keras](https://github.com/fchollet/keras) framework.

 ## Motivation

 Prediction of molecular properties, such as interactions with various proteins, is an important task in drug research and many other fields of chemistry.
-This project uses recurrent neural networks to read molecules in raw structural format known as SMILES, and is configurable to try learning any given numerical marker.
+This project uses recurrent neural networks in order to read molecular structure in ASCII based format known as SMILES, and learn to predict attributes of these molecules.

 ## Installation

-We use Python 2.7, and the project should run fine on Python 3.5 as well.
-All dependencies are specified in [requirements](requirements.txt) file.
+The application is developed and tested on Python 2.7.
+Required dependencies are specified in `requirements.txt` file, and should be available using `pip`.
+We use [Theano](https://github.com/Theano/Theano) as a backend for Keras, TensorFlow option is not tested.

-Training phase significantly benefits from use of GPU.
+Training phase run times significantly benefit from use of GPU.
 Please consult [Keras](https://github.com/fchollet/keras) documentation for further information about CUDA configuration.

 ## Execution